Patching 25,000 Servers Without Breaking the Internet

 The CodeDeploy Scaling Wall

 Our deployment orchestration system had never been tested at this scale.
+It was designed for hundreds of deployments per day, not thousands of instances per hour.

 Cellular Architecture: Divide and Conquer